tomio13/RDM-Desktop/C/Readme.md

 But can be reasonably easily done.

 ## Key structures
-the following structures are defined in the internal\_types files (C and h).
+the following structures allow building up records and record trees.
+They are defined in the lists.h file:

 ### r\_string\_t
 a simple string structure composed of a char\* pointer and an integer length.